How To Fix a Leaky Bathtub Faucet Step-by-Step

 Look at the washer, handle, and valve stem to locate any eroded components.
 The most common reason for a leaky faucet is a washer you need to replace.
 When you remove the stem assembly, that should be the first part that you assess.
 It’s easy to see if the washer needs to be replaced because it will appear hardened or twisted if it’s not in usable condition.

-With any components that you remove, you should set aside in a small container.
-When it comes time to replace all of these parts, you’ll want to put them together in a fashion similar to when you removed them.
+With any components that you remove, you should set them aside in a small container.
+When it comes time to replace all of these parts, you’ll want to put them together like when you removed them.

 Step 5.
 Replace the Handle

 After years of constant use, bathtub handles can begin to crack or develop rust.
 If you handle shows signs of severe wear, you’ll want to consider replacing it.

 Another reason your faucet may leak is that the handle may not completely turn the water off.
 Depending on the type of faucet you have, install a new handle and turn on your water supply to find out if that’s the cause of the leak.